 Council is responsible for the provision and maintenance of all footpaths in Kingborough.
-We have an ongoing program that aims to:
+We have an ongoing program in accordance with our Footpath Maintenance and Provision Policy that aims to:

 - Make sure that all residential streets have a sealed footpath on at least one side of street; and